kroncke-lab/GenePhenExtract/README.md

 raises a clear error that includes the models your API key is authorised to use.
 You can also visit Google AI Studio to manage model access.

+#### Supplementary material ingestion

+Many case reports place key cohort details (e.g., index patients, QTc measurements, or pedigree tables) in supplementary files instead of the article body.
+When a PMC article links DOCX, TXT, CSV, TSV, or XML supplementary assets, GenePhenExtract now downloads those files and appends their text to the full-text payload handed to the extractor.
+This makes it easier for downstream LLMs to surface details that only appear in supplementary appendices.
+Files in unsupported formats (such as PDF) are skipped gracefully, so you can still download them manually if needed.

 ### Command-line usage

 ```bash